ENCCS/gpu-programming/content/4-gpu-concepts.rst

-Finally, a block of threads can not be splitted among SMPs.
+Finally, a block of threads can not be split among SMPs.
 For performance blocks should have more than one :abbr:`warp`.
 The more warps are active on an SMP the better is hidden the latency associated with the memory operations.
 If the resources are sufficient, due to fast context switching, an SMP can have more than one block active in the same time.
 However these blocks can not share data with each other via the on-chip memory.

 To summarize this section.
 In order to take advantage of GPUs the algorithms must allow the division of work in many small subtasks which can be executed in the same time.
 The computations are offloaded to GPUs, by launching tens of thousands of threads all executing the same function, *kernel*, each thread working on different part of the problem.
 The threads are executed in groups called *blocks*, each block being assigned to a SMP.
 Furthermore the threads of a block are divided in *warps*, each executed by SIMT unit.
 All threads in a warp execute the same instructions and all memory accesses are done collectively at warp level.
 The threads can synchronize and share data only at block level.
 Depending on the architecture, some data sharing can be done as well at warp level.